gghez/awesomelib/README.md

 };
 ```

-Will be replaced by a configuration file as soon as possible.
+*PS: Will be replaced by a configuration file as soon as possible.*

 ## Examples